 - 1. Insert the Operating System disc and restart the computer. - 2.
-When the DELL logo appears, press F12 immediately to access the boot menu. - NOTE: If you wait too long and the operating system logo appears, continue to wait until your computer loads the operating system; then, restart your computer and try again. - 3.
-Select the CD/DVD drive from the list and press Enter. - 4.
+When the DELL logo appears, press F12 immediately to access the boot menu.

+- 3. Select the CD/DVD drive from the list and press Enter. - 4.
 Follow the on-screen instructions.